Public-Health-Scotland/vscode_prep/README.md

 - duckdb is a powerfull embedded database for analytical purposes
 - geopandas is powerfull when working with maps
 - python-dotenv is useful when you want to separate sensitive data like usernames, password and others

+## For those who prefer conda environments
+- Use your vscode or R studio terminal to download miniconda wget -P /mnt/homes/your_user/ https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
+- Give execution permission to the script chmod +x /mnt/homes/your_user/Miniconda3-latest-Linux-x86_64.sh
+- run the script file (Follow the installation steps) bash /mnt/homes/your_user/Miniconda3-latest-Linux-x86_64.sh
+- activate your base conda
+source /mnt/homes/your_user/miniconda3/bin/activate
+- You will be able to create your conda environment (you can directly add packages to the creation command) conda create -n envtest python=3.11.9 pandas=2.2.3 or conda create -n envtest python=3.11.9
+- You should activate your env (one of them).
+You will see your env name between parentheses. conda activate envtest
+- You can install more packages conda install pandas=2.2.3
+- Check your packages
+conda list

 # Frequently asked questions
 **How can I use the vscode-icons?**